takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.01 <br>
+    ・ In some stage names, text for internal notation was being acquired as the stage name. <br>

   ○ 4.99.00 <br>
     ・ Fall Guys content information can be parsed to automatically retrieve information on round settings. <br>